Investment Readiness and Operational Resilience Evidence | Continuity Strength

 Diligence asks land.
 The answer takes weeks to assemble.
 Buy-side teams ask about supply chain continuity, vendor concentration, incident response, cyber posture.
 The seller answers in Google Docs and PDFs that look hand-drawn.
 Each unanswered question is another reason to discount valuation or extend the timeline.

-Operational gaps quietly cost at close.
+Resilience gaps quietly cost at close.
 A diligence-ready data room supports valuation.
 An assembly-from-scratch one invites discount and delay.
 The work to close the gap exists.
 Done before the LOI lands, it strengthens the seller's position.
 Done after, it slows the deal.

 Companies preparing for a transaction across both sides of the table.